-- If approved by the president, the president's office will notify Management Services.
+- If approved by the president, the president's office will notify the Administrative Policy Program Manager.

 - Upon final approval, new or amended polices will be posted to the Campus Handbook.
-Management Services will also send a notification to the faculty and as appropriate the student digests.
+The Administrative Policy Program Manager will also send a notification to the faculty and as appropriate the student digests.

 - Unit PoliciesDivisions and departments have adopted their own process for review of their policies.